If you’re looking for an experienced developer/sysadmin, here’s what you should know about me (besides what’s on my resumé) and what I seek in a job.

 That doesn’t mean I’m incapable of meeting deadlines or making tough judgement calls, however – just that my estimates are more likely to bake in things like documentation, tests, or automation.

-It does mean I tend to make anything I interact with a little better afterwards, as a side effect.
+It does mean I always make codebases a little better after I interact with them, as a side effect.

 You